 • Another reason why there was a delay in applying for the CCJ to be set aside

-Explain why and provide some evidence to support your claim.
-Include copies of anything that supports your argument, like bank statements.
+Explain why and give some evidence to back up your claim.
+Add copies of anything that supports your argument, like bank statements.

 Get in touch with us if you are worried about how to deal with a CCJ and other debts you have.
-We give free and confidential debt advice.
+We are here for you with free and confidential debt advice.

 How do I complete form N244?

-Follow our guide to completing the N244 court form
+Follow our guide to filling in the N244 court form

 In the information box in the top-right hand corner you can find: